Educating youth about substance use is important to help them develop the skills and knowledge to make healthier choices.

 - Youth Wellness Hub – Canadian Mental Health Association

-For youth aged 12-25 offering walk-in mental health services, substance use and addiction services, access to a Nurse Practitioner for primary care, and community social services.
+For youth aged 12-25 offering walk-in (no referral needed) mental health services, substance use and addiction services, access to a Nurse Practitioner for primary care, and community social services.
 The Youth Wellness Hub also offers recreational activities and peer support.
 Services available in Windsor, Amherstburg and Leamington locations.
 Virtual mental health counselling and peer support available. - Windsor-Essex Youth Services Card

 Provides contact information related to services and referral support in Windsor-Essex County for a variety of youth services. - Where to Get Help with Tobacco and Vaping in Windsor-Essex County – The WECHU